 - Should rates rise, so will the monthly repayment on the variable part of your loan.

-- Extra repayments are controlled on the fixed portion.
+- Restrictions apply to extra repayments made on the fixed portion.

 - Financially you will be penalised if you exit the fixed portion of your loan early.

-An interest only loan requires you to pay the interest incurred monthly.
+An interest only loan requires you to pay the interest your loan incurs monthly.
 Terms are typically from one to five years.
 However, in some situations longer terms are available.
 When the interest-only period expires, you’ll then start to pay off the interest and principal of the loan.
-These loans are popular with investors, who aim to pay off the principal when the property sells.
+These loans are popular with investors, and those building a home.
+Typically, an investor will pay off the principal when the property sells, while those building a home have a one-year fixed term, which is usually long enough for home completion.

 - Lower monthly repayments.